mvolkmann/blog/src/ocaml.md

 ## Type Aliases

 The `type` keyword defines a type alias.
-It is used to define shorthand name for a type definition or to define an alias for an existing type.
+It is used to define shorthand name for a type definition (such as a variant type) or to define an alias for an existing type.

 For example: